trung-ho/trung-ho/README.md

 ### Summary

-- Ruby on Rails developer with 4+ years of experience.
+- Ruby on Rails developer with 6+ years of experience.
-- Skilled in analyze requirements, system architecture research and problem solving.
+- Skilled in analyzing requirements, system architecture research, and problem-solving.
-- Experience with improve performance and troubleshoot issues in large-scale applications.
+- Experience with improving performance and troubleshooting issues in large-scale applications.
 - Experience with third-party library and API integration.

 ## Professional Experience

-### **Boatsetter**  **–**  **Peer to Peer Boat Rental Platform in Fort Lauderdale, US**
+### **Boatsetter**  **–**  **Peer-to-Peer Boat Rental Platform in Fort Lauderdale, US**

 **Software Engineer,** Feb 2019 to Now